-Last week, we announced the Employer Portal for Career Coach.
-This exciting new feature allows employers to post job openings directly to a partner institution’s Career Coach site—helping schools connect their students to great career opportunities.
+In a previous post, we introduced the employer portal for Career Coach.
+This exciting new feature allows employers to post job openings directly to a partner institution’s Career Coach site—helping schools connect their students to great career opportunities!

-This new feature is the next step in our mission to help colleges and universities serve as an effective hub for students and employers in their communities.
-For example, here are five ways schools can leverage the Employer Portal:
+The employer portal is the next step in our mission to help colleges and universities serve as an effective hub for students and employers in their communities.
+Learn more by watching the overview video below, or read on to see five ways schools can leverage this new functionality:

 1. Strengthen employer partnerships